-Such have been the volume of enquiries this year about our sport psychology services we have a couple of luxuries.
+Such has been the volume of enquiries this year about our sport psychology services we now have a couple of luxuries.
 First, we can basically ensure that each of our psychologists can work with the number of clients that want to.
-For some of the team this is less than ten.
-For other’s it’s either full time or on the way to full time.
-Due to the fact that only a few of the team want more and more clients proves that the consulting we do is hard, not for everyone.
+For some of the team, this is less than ten.
+For other’s, it’s either full time or on the way to full time.
+The fact that only a few of the team want more and more clients proves that the consulting we do is hard work and not for everyone.
 2021 will be the year of ensuring the existing team want to slowly increase the amount of their working week is with Condor Performance.

 Monday 12th October 2020

-Had to kill a snake on the weekend (was in my compost).
-Was very scared before, during and after but accepted these natural emotions and focussed on the action (swinging an axe).
+Had to kill a snake on the weekend (it was in my compost).
+I was very scared before, during and after but accepted these natural emotions and focussed on the action (swinging an axe).
 You’d be surprised what you can still DO when you’re s***ing yourself.

-Decided to stay up and watch the Merseyside Derby on Saturday night.
-I can’t recall the last time I saw such as one sided game in terms of luck.
-Liverpool appeared to have a whole season’s worth of officiating 50 / 50s go against them.
+I decided to stay up and watch the Merseyside Derby on Saturday night.
+I can’t recall the last time I saw such as a one-sided game in terms of luck.
+Liverpool appeared to have a whole season’s worth of 50/50 officiating go against them.
 Their manager – normally one of the most mentally astute coaches – could not contain his frustration after the 2-2 draw.
-Watch for yourself in the below video of the post match press conference.
+Watch for yourself in the below video of the post-match press conference.